 The Board of Directors created a Science and Medical Technology Committee in 2017, and it is currently comprised of Dr. Baynes, Dr. Bruhn, Mr. Aselage and Ms. Poole.
 The purpose of the Science and Medical Technology Committee is to assist the Board of Directors in its oversight of management's exercise of significant scientific judgments relating to the Company's research and development activities and portfolio.
-The Science and Medical Technology Committee met four times during 2020.
+The Science and Medical Technology Committee is 2020.